CondeNast/xml-to-react/README.md

 - `xml` `{string}` - xml node or document
 - `data` `{Object}` - (optional) any data to be passed to all converters

+## Prior Art

+* [jsonmltoreact](https://github.com/diffcunha/jsonmltoreact) demonstrated this technique using JsonML, and serves as motivation for this project.

 ## Thanks

-* [jsonmltoreact](https://github.com/diffcunha/jsonmltoreact) for the motivation of this project, using JsonML.
 * [xmldom](https://github.com/jindw/xmldom) for providing a solid XML parser.
 * [Rollup](https://github.com/rollup/rollup) for simple and quick module bundling.
 * [React](https://github.com/facebook/react) for the innovation.